-There are also smaller boat companies operating in the area that will take smaller groups, or just couples, on more customized cruises.
+There are smaller boat companies operating in the area that will take smaller groups, or just couples, on more customized cruises.

-You could literally spend your entire vacation eating in Lake Tahoe and still need more time.
+From breweries to dining with spectacular views of the lake, you could literally spend your entire vacation eating in Lake Tahoe and still need more time.
 The food around the lake is almost as amazing as the views.